Coastal Cottage designed by the owners’ daughter offers modern retreat

 The open layout of the interior invites intimate dinner parties.
 The large southern-facing windows provide plenty of ambient light.
 When it came time to set Elizabeth’s design into motion, her parents turned to Bensonwood in New Hampshire.

 From day one, Chantal and Michael were involved in every aspect of construction and the finish details of the cottage.
 They chose the house site, guided construction trucks up and down the driveway, hauled rocks for the foundation and landscaping, chose fixtures, assisted the finish carpenter, and designed custom cabinets.

 A Cottage inspired by Thos.
 Moser Furniture

 To the far left of the cottage are the master bedroom and bath.
 Here the early morning light greets each day with a view of the entrance to the harbor and the ocean.
 The furniture in the bedroom includes one of the first Pencil Post bed designs from Moser.
 Chantal wanted an uncluttered and calming bedroom.
-The nightstands on either side of the bed are simple Minimus Tables built by Chantal at a Customer-In-Residence program.
+On either side of the bed, the nightstands are simple Minimus Tables built by Chantal at a Customer-In-Residence program.
 In the corner of the room sits an Aria Chair Michael completed during his Thos.
 Moser Customer-In-Residence program.
 The light salmon upholstery was chosen to reflect the color of the granite boulders and shoreline.
-The master bath, set behind the bedroom, houses custom cabinetry, a compact washer and dryer, and a beautiful river stone shower.
+The primary bath, set behind the bedroom, houses custom cabinetry, a compact washer and dryer, and a beautiful river stone shower.